klpn/seregmort/README.md

 The script has been adapted to work with the shapefiles available (under a CCZero license) from National Archives of Sweden.
-You may download a [ZIP archive](http://riksarkivet.se/psi/NAD_Topografidata.zip) with these files and unzip it in the directory `naddata` under the seregmort directory.
-The [Excel metadata file](http://riksarkivet.se/psi/g_units_names.xls) is included in CSV format; this file is used to translate the geographical codes used by Statistics Sweden into the unit codes used in the shapefiles.
+You may download a [ZIP archive](http://riksarkivet.se/psi/NAD_Topografidata.zip) with these files and unzip it in the directory `naddata` under the `seregmort` directory.
+[One of the Excel metadata files](http://riksarkivet.se/psi/g_units_names.xls) is included in this repository in CSV format (under `naddata`); this file is used to translate the geographical codes used by Statistics Sweden into the unit codes used in the shapefiles.

 Plot a map of the proportion of female deaths due to circulatory disorders in all municipalities in Västernorrland County during the period 1981--86 in the age interval of 75--79 years:
 ```python